The Georgetown Cultural District

 AN INSPIRED DESTINATION FOR ARTS & CULTURE

 The wide-ranging arts opportunities in town are inspiring.
 The Texas Commission on the Arts agrees that Georgetown has a lot going on, so they designated a 40-block area surrounding the Square as a state Cultural District—a special arts zone.
-Georgetown’s Cultural District is one of only 28 cultural districts across the entire state, lending a level of distinction and recognition to the community.
+Georgetown’s Cultural District is one of 40 cultural districts across the entire state, lending a level of distinction and recognition to the community.

-Georgetown’s Cultural District overlaps the historic downtown Square and its many wonderful restaurants, wineries, galleries, and much more.
+Georgetown’s Cultural District overlaps the historic downtown Square and its many wonderful restaurants, wineries, galleries, boutique retail, and much more.
 It is the focal point for dedicated arts and culture organizers: the people who are the foundation of the vibrant arts community.
 The Square—the Most Beautiful Town Square in Texas—is at the center, lined with antique shops, restaurants, and cultural attractions.
 There are new and exciting things to do every year.

 There may be way more going on in Georgetown and the Cultural District than you realized, too.